-Table 18: Institutional Roles & Responsibility: Environmental Safeguards ı I Detailed Design Phase of all Subprojects under the investment program assistance of PMSC to incorporate the EMP, environmental mitigation and monitoring measures into contract documents.
-PMU / APIICs to obtain all applicable incorporation of EMP in bid documents and contracts.
-PMSC to prepare inventory of utilities to be affected by updated EIA reports (Category A) and IEE reports (Category B) subprojects.
-ADB to disclose on its website updated Pre-construction Phase of all Subprojects under the investment program disclosure during IEE process and comments will be reflected in the IEE report.
-PMU / APIIC to monitor the disclosure and public consultation.
-APIIC and PMSC to approve contractor's proposed locations for construction work camps, storage areas, hauling roads, lay down areas, disposal areas for solid and hazardous wastes.
-PMU to submit to ADB in prescribed format semiannual Environment clearances and permits from government agencies/other entities are obtained prior to start of civil works.
+Table 18: Institutional Roles & Responsibility: Environmental Safeguards

+Phase PMU / APIIC PMSC ADB Subprojects under the investment program EIA/IEE.
+PMU / APIICs to submit draft EIA/IEE to ADB for review REA for each subproject using checklists and to prepare EIA/IEE ADB to review the REA checklists and reconfirm the categorization.
+ADB will review and approve EIA reports (Category A) and IEE reports (Category B) subprojects.
+ADB to disclose on its website the submitted EIA/IEE report.
+Detailed Design Phase of all Subprojects under the investment program PMU / APIICs with the assistance of PMSC to incorporate the EMP, environmental mitigation and monitoring measures into contract documents.
+PMU / APIICs to obtain all applicable EMP in accordance detailed design chang warranted.
+PMSC to ensure incorpo of EMP in bid document contracts.
+PMSC to prepare invent utilities to be affected be subproject. reports (Category A) and is and IEE reports (Category B) ory of subprojects.

+Pre-construction Phase of all Subprojects under the investment program during IEE process and comments will be reflected in the IEE report.
+PMU / APIIC to monitor the disclosure and public clearances and permits from government agencies/other entities are obtained prior to start of civil works.
 PMSC to ensure disclosure of information prior to start of civil works and throughout the duration of the construction period.
-PMSC to approve contractor's site-specific environmental plan (such as traffic management plan, waste management plan, locations for camp sites, Construction Phase of all Subprojects under the investment program EMP implementation report including the status of Project compliance with statutory clearances and with relevant loan covenants and submit the 6-monthly implementation of mitigation measures by Contractor.
-PMSC to prepare monthly progress reports including a section on implementation of the mitigation measures.
-ADB to review the 6 monthly report, provide necessary advice if needed to the PMU and approve the same.
-ADB to disclose on its website environmental monitoring reports.
+PMSC to approve contractor's site-specific environmental plan (such as traffic management plan, waste management plan, locations for camp sites, storage areas, lay down areas, and other sites/plans Construction Phase of all Subprojects under the investment program with statutory clearances and with relevant loan covenants implementation of mitigation measures by Contractor.
+PMSC to prepare monthly progress reports including a section on implementation of the mitigation measures (application of EMP and monitoring plan) PMSC (as per EMP) will conduct environmental quality report, provide necessary advice if needed to the PMU and approve the same.
+ADB to disclose on its website the environmental monitoring Pre-operation Phase (Commissioning and Defect Liability Period) monitoring report of PMSC on post-construction activities by the contractors as specified in the EMP PMSC to apply for the CTOs prior to commissioning.
+PMSC to monitor and